CZERTAINLY/CZERTAINLY-Documentation/src/pages/contributors/access-control.md

 Finally, when you need to extend set of available resources and / or actions that can be used within platform access control, you need to do the following:
 - add new items to `enums` specified in [Resources and actions](#resources-and-actions)
+- annotate corresponding object listing endpoint with annotation `@AuthEndpoint` to allow setting permissions on objects access level
 - implement methods with proper `@ExternalAuthorization` annotation properties
+- map parameters of method representing object UUIDs to resources used in annotation by using correct parameter type `SecuredUUID` / `SecuredParentUUID` to evaluate [object access level permissions](#object-access-level-permissions-evaluation)